Lactarius pallescens

-Lactarius pallescens is a Western North American "milk-cap" mushroom, of which the milk turns violet when the flesh is damaged.
+Lactarius pallescens, commonly known as the pallid purple-staining milk cap, is a Western North American "milk-cap" mushroom, of which the milk turns violet when the flesh is damaged.
 The fungi generally identified as L. pallescens are part of a complex of closely related species and varieties which have a peppery taste and are difficult to delimit definitively.

 The gray-brown cap ranges from 3 to 10 cm in width, with a mucilaginous surface, whitish flesh and white latex.
 The gills are whitish and sometimes slightly decurrent.
 The viscid stalk ranges from 3 to 8 cm long and 1 to 2 cm wide.
 The spores are pale yellow to orange, elliptical, and bumpy.
 The flesh of the mushroom stains lilac.
 In age, reddish stains develop.

 Distribution

 Lactarius pallescens is found on the West Coast of the United States.
 In the Pacific Northwest, it can be found in conifer forests.

 Related species

 Lactarius uvidus (a close relative) and Lactarius californiensis are similar.